-If you are looking to invest before year end and you do not want to delay the investment, look for funds that have low distributions, low activity, issue distributions more frequently (like monthly or quarterly) or are new.
+If you are looking to invest before year-end and you do not want to delay the investment, look for funds that have low distributions, low activity, issue distributions more frequently (like monthly or quarterly) or are new.

-Mutual Fund companies can estimate the distribution
+Mutual fund companies can estimate the distribution

-Usually at this time, the mutual fund companies are trying to get a grasp of the timing and amounts of the distribution.
+Usually, at this time, the mutual fund companies are trying to get a grasp of the timing and amounts of the distribution.
 These calculations are only estimates and are subject to change before the end of the year.

-As an example, let's say you had $1000 invested in XYZ Mutual Fund which is going to have a distribution of $0.11 per share.
+As an example, let’s say you had $1000 invested in the XYZ Mutual Fund which is going to have a distribution of $0.11 per share.
 That means 11% or $110 would be taxed as income at your current marginal tax rate.
-Remember that the $110 of income may be capital gains, dividends or interest and that each of these have different tax implications.
+Remember that the $110 of income may be capital gains, dividends or interest and that each of these has different tax implications.
 The mutual fund company will issue a tax receipt showing the taxable amounts for the year and investors will have to add this income to their tax returns.

 For investors who bought these funds late in the year, they have to pay tax on the whole about but will have a higher Adjusted cost base as a result which means they will pay less tax later when they sell the investment.
 I know this can be confusing but tax has never been an easily understood topic so seek tax advice if needed.

 Caution with GICs too